w4bo/teaching-handsondatapipelines/README.md

 This lab will cover:

 - Data cleaning and preprocessing
+- Machine learning
 - Big data elaboration on Spark
-- Machine learning
 - OLAP and data visualization

-Each steps takes about 2 hours and consists of both theory (30/45 minutes) and practice.
+Each steps takes about 2 hours and covers both theory and practice.
 At the end of each step, you will be provided with the solution of the exercise.

 ## Time schedule